 Kettlebell Chest Press on the Floor

-• Hold a kettlebell in each hand with the handles resting diagonally across your palms.
+• Hold a kettlebell in each hand with a neutral grip (palms facing each other).

 3. Pressing Phase:

-• Exhale and press the kettlebells upward in a straight line until your arms are fully extended.
+• Press the kettlebells upward until your arms are fully extended.

 4. Lowering Phase:

-• Inhale and slowly lower the kettlebells back to the starting position, allowing your elbows to lightly touch the floor.
+• Slowly lower the kettlebells back down until your upper arms touch the floor.

 5. Repeat: